Table of Contents

 This is an ideal place to bring the family or your co-workers, since the menu includes several sharing platters.

-As far as the look and feel, it seems that they’ve put in just enough lighting, with the right amount of deep colors and comfortable furniture.
+As far as the look and feel, they’ve put in just enough lighting, with the right amount of deep colors and comfortable furniture.

 At Flottes, you can come in either your semi-formal wear, straight from sightseeing, or for a business gathering.
-It’s not so formal that you’ll feel out of place in your day clothes, or vice versa.
+It’s not so formal that you’ll feel out of place in some comfortable walking clothes, or vice versa.
+Try not to show up looking sloppy though – you can get the vibe from the photo above.

 Tuesday—Saturday: 12PM—2PM, 7PM—11PM; Sunday & Monday: Closed